jeroenvandisseldorp/ksml/docs/reference/function-reference.md

 The foreignKeyExtractor enables table joins where the join key is embedded within the record value rather than being the record key.
 This example demonstrates order enrichment by joining with customer data using a foreign key relationship.

-**What the example does:**
+**Example Summary**

-This example simulates an e-commerce system where orders need to be enriched with customer information:
+Simulates an e-commerce system enriching orders with customer data:

-- **Order Processing**: Orders are keyed by `order_id` but contain a `customer_id` field in their value
+* Orders keyed by `order_id`, referencing `customer_id`
-- **Customer Lookup**: Customer details are stored in a separate table keyed by `customer_id`
+* Customer details looked up by `customer_id`
-- **Foreign Key Extraction**: The `extract_customer_id` function extracts the `customer_id` from each order's value
+* Foreign key extracted from orders
-- **Data Enrichment**: Orders are joined with customer data to create enriched order records containing both order and customer information
+* Orders joined with customers to produce enriched records

-**Key Technical Features:**
+**Key Features:**

-- **Foreign Key Pattern**: Demonstrates the common pattern where records reference other entities through embedded IDs
+* Foreign key join pattern
-- **Table Join**: Uses KSML's table join capability with foreign key extraction for efficient lookups
+* KSML table join with key extraction
-- **Data Enrichment**: Shows how to combine data from multiple sources into enriched output records
+* Data enrichment from multiple sources
-- **Key Transformation**: Maintains original order keys while using foreign keys for join operations
+* Preserves original order keys

 **Expected Results:**